LiamEdwards931/animania/README.md

     - 404 returned when non-users tried to submit a review, fixed by using an if statement to only display leaving a review if you are logged in.

+    - 404 on submitting a new product, fixed by assigning making sure the order number after generation was being passed back into itself.

+    - Calculations for delivery were not being recognised, had some wrong variable names in the model that were causing the issue of not calculating properly.

 ## Credits